segmentio/segment-docs/src/connections/functions/source-functions.md

 The test function interface has a 4KB console logging limit.
 Outputs surpassing this limit will not be visible in the user interface.

-#### Can I send a custom response out from my Source Function to an external tool?
+#### Can I send a custom response from my Source Function to an external tool?

-No, at this time Source Functions do not allow for custom responses to be sent to the tool that made a request to the Function's webhook.
-This is because of the way Functions leverage AWS Lambda on the backend.
-Functions will either respond with a success or failure response and cannot emit a custom response.
+No, Source Functions can't send custom responses to the tool that triggered the Function's webhook.
+Source Functions can only send a success or failure response, not a custom one.